openSUSE/cheetah/README.md

 ### Error Handling

-If the command can't be executed for some reason or returns a non-zero exit status, Cheetah raises an exception with detailed information about the failure:
+If the command can't be executed for some reason or returns a non-zero exit status, and  the command's exit status is not explictly allowed by the allowstatus option, Cheetah raises an exception with detailed information about the failure:

 ```ruby
 # Run a command and handle errors